justinaquino/cecharactergen/README.md

 | **5**   | **Finalization (24 Careers)**     | Implement all 24 careers and finalize data integrity.                                                                                   | 0%           |

 ---

+### Disclaimer

+This character creation process uses the **Mneme Cepheus Engine (CE) Character Generation System**, which introduces **quality-of-life improvements** and **streamlined mechanics** compared to the Rules-As-Written (RAW) from the Cepheus Engine SRD.

+These adjustments maintain compatibility with core Cepheus Engine gameplay while improving pacing, reducing redundancy, and simplifying bookkeeping.

+#### Summary of Key Changes

+* **Rolls Simplified:**

+  * All core rolls (Qualification, Survival, Advancement) use a unified 2D6 vs. Difficulty system.
+  * Separate DM modifiers per roll are replaced by a simplified modifier structure.

+* **Re-Enlistment Simplified:**

+  * No longer requires a separate Re-Enlistment roll.
+  * Players may choose to re-enlist freely between terms, subject to story or referee approval.

+* **Aging Streamlined:**

+  * Aging begins at Term 5, with thresholds every 4 years (T5, T9, T13, etc.).
+  * Simplified aging roll: 2D6 + Endurance DM vs. Difficulty 8.

+* **Automatic Survival for Certain Careers:**

+  * Civilian or non-combat roles (e.g., Scholar, Diplomat) may have auto-survival terms for faster progression.

+* **Anagathics Revised:**

+  * Uses a simplified roll mechanic instead of cumulative thresholds.
+  * Easier to track aging resistance without multi-term recordkeeping.

+* **Drifter Career Adjustments:**

+  * Drifter now rolls only once per term to qualify or drift into another career.
+  * Removes redundancy and accelerates early-game play.

+* **Benefit Rolls:**

+  * Taken once after every change in career, instead of every term.

+For detailed rule text and conversion notes, refer to the **Mneme CE Wiki: Character Generation** section.

 ## **Reference Materials**